 As the classic mythology goes, Dracula (Adam Sandler) runs a high-end, invisible hotel for all his fellow monster buddies, from “Frankenstein” to the invisible man.
 It’s not exactly a business venture, though, as it was mainly created to keep his daughter, Mavis (Selena Gomez), safe from the world of humans.
 Now, turning 118 years old, Mavis is coming of age and wants to explore the world, and Dracula will do everything he can to make sure that doesn’t happen.
 With all the talk of humans, it’s no surprise one of them, Jonathan (Andy Samberg), actually turns up to both drive Dracula mad and fall in love with his daughter.

-Even by reading reading that simple plot description, it’s obvious Tartakovsky’s monster-oriented monster movie is another sappy father-daughter relationship story.
-We’ve seen it before plenty of times in animation, and Hotel Transylvania, with the exception of having monsters involved, doesn’t do much work to stand on its own.
-Still, even under the generic circumstances, Tartakovsky injects enough enthusiasm to make a slightly thin story entertaining.
+Even by reading that simple plot description, it’s obvious Tartakovsky’s monster-oriented monster movie is another sappy father-daughter relationship story.
+We’ve seen it before plenty of times in animation, and Hotel Transylvania, with the exception of having monsters involved, doesn’t do much work to stand apart from the rest of the herd.
+Still, even under the generic circumstances, Tartakovsky injects enough enthusiasm it entertaining.

 How does he do it?
-By throwing a hundred jokes at the wall in every scene to see what sticks.
-Of course with that comedic approach not everything is going to land.
-When a gag doesn’t hit, Tartakovsky inevitably bounces back with a sharp joke we’d expect from his terrific career at Cartoon Network.
+By, along with screenwriters Robert Smigel and Peter Baynham, throwing a hundred jokes at the wall in every scene to see what sticks.
+Of course with that comedic approach not everything lands.
+When a gag doesn’t hit, Hotel Transylvania inevitably bounces back with a sharp joke we’d expect from his terrific career at Cartoon Network.

 Much of the humor comes from the physical side of things, rather than a bunch of cliche monster-related jokes, which are actually funnier than one would expect from a relatively tame kid’s movie.
 The designs, especially the downright creepiness of Quasimodo (Jon Lovitz), earn laughs.
 That animation is where Tartakovsky’s voice shines through the most.
 All the character designs are playful, colorful, and evocative of their classic roots.